Grace-YuGuo/book-shelf-full-stack/README.md

 ## Code
 - Code Institute course content for providing the knowledge and guidance to build the project.
+- Course Facilitator Alexander Tastad and David Calikes continued support and guidance.
+- Tutor Kevin Loughrey, Spence, Martin' subject matter sessions and coding sessions.
 - GitHub user katiejanecoughlan and Gordon-Meade for sharing README structure.
-- Course Facilitator Alexander and David Calikes continued support and guidelines.
-- Tutor Kevin, Spencers and Martin's subject matter sessions and coding sessions.
 - Fellow cohort peers support and knowledge sharing during the course learning journey.

 [Back to Top](#top)